-The snow-capped mountains Himalayan range is the tallest and the youngest in the world.
-It is also known as the “Abode of God” and people worship the mountain range as a form of divinity.
-Not only are the mountains a perennial source of water, but also support plant, animal, and human life.
-Adventure seekers and the nature lovers find a home in the mountains.
+The snow-capped mountains of the Himalayan range are the tallest and the youngest mountains in the world.
+They are also known as the ‘Abode of God’ and people worship the mountain range as a form of divinity.
+Not only are the mountains a perennial source of water, but they also support plant, animal, and human life.
+Adventure seekers and the nature lovers find great enjoyment in the mountains.

 First ascended in 1953, Mt.
-Everest is the world’s highest mountain peak.
-It is situated on the border of Nepal and Tibet in the Mahalangur section of the Himalayan Mountains.
-Mt.
-Everest has always been the first preference of all mountain climbers worldwide.
+Everest is the world’s tallest mountain peak.
+It is situated on the border of Nepal and Tibet (China) in the Mahalangur section of the Himalayan Mountains.

 First ascended in 1954, K2 is the world’s second highest peak.
 Due to the lack of a local name, it was suggested to name it after the local explorer Godwin Austen.
 K2 is situated on the border of China and Pakistan and is a part of the Karakoram Range.

-First ascended in 1955, Kanchenjunga is the world’s third tallest mountain range.
+First ascended in 1955, Kanchenjunga is the world’s third tallest mountain.
 It is also the second tallest Himalayan Mountain.
 Lying partly in Sikkim and Nepal, it is worshipped by the people of Darjeeling and Sikkim.

 It was first ascended in 1954 and adds to the beauty of the Himalayan Range.
 It is world’s fifth tallest mountain.
 It stands on the border between Nepal and Tibet.
 Makalu is an isolated peak and looks like a four-sided pyramid.

-Though attempts of climbing the mountain were made in 1952, it was successfully ascended in 1954.
+It took numerous attempts at climbing this mountain until it was summitted successfully in 1954.
 Cho Oyu is world’s six tallest mountain and belongs to the Himalayan Range and stands at the China-Nepal border.

-It was first ascended in 1956 and is the world’s eighth tallest peak.
+First ascended in 1956, this is the world’s eighth tallest peak.
 Mansalu is one more peak under the great Himalayan Range.
 It is in the Gorkha District of Nepal.

 It was first ascended in 1953 and is the world’s ninth tallest peak.
-Due to the high number of climber deaths, this mountain is nicknamed “Killer Mountain”.
+Due to the high number of climber deaths, this mountain is nicknamed as ‘Killer Mountain.’
 Nanga Parbat is also a part of the Himalayan Range.
-It is in Diamer District of Gilgit–Baltistan in Pakistan, very close to the Karakoram Range.
+It is in the Diamer District of Gilgit–Baltistan in Pakistan, very close to the Karakoram Range.

-It was first ascended in 1950 and is the world’s tenth tallest peak and is a part of the Himalayan Range.
+Annapurna was first ascended in 1950 and is the world’s tenth tallest peak and is part of the Himalayan Range.
 It is situated in the Gandaki zone in Nepal.
-Since it gets it name from the Goddess of Food, Annapurna, the mountain range is worshipped with an open heart.
+Since it gets its name from the Goddess of Food, Annapurna, the mountain range is worshipped with an open heart.